ShiveshShrestha/document-formatter/README.md

 ## Running the Application

-Run the following command from inside the `Report_Generator` folder:
+Run the following command from inside the `Document_Formatter` folder:

 ```bash
 python GUI.py